andrewhathaway/Winterfell/README.md

 		"questions" : [{
 			"questionId" : "existing-user",
 			"question" : "Are you an existing user?",
-			"input" : {
+			"text" : "We'd just like to know so we can get you in the right place.", "input" : {
 				"type" : "radioOptionsInput",
 				"options" : [{